What is the executive order or “travel ban”?

 February 9th: Ninth Circuit Court of Appeals rules against re-instating the executive order’s travel ban.
 The White House chooses not to appeal the ruling.

 March 6th: President releases revised executive order, set to go into effect on March 16th, 2017.
-Full text of revised executive order can be found here.

 March 15th: U.S. District Court judge in Hawaii blocks revised executive order.